mwmani/FashionHub/README.md

 ## Pull the image from dockerhub using below command:
 docker pull pocketaces2/fashionhub-demo-app

-## Run the docker container below command:
+## Run the docker container using below command:
 docker run -p 4000:4000 pocketaces2/fashionhub-demo-app:latest

 ## Navigate to the homepage locally using below link on any browser: